-The Ashmolean's collection spans more than ten thousand years, and contains over a million objects documented in paper records covering more than 330 years.
+The Ashmolean's collection of art and archaeology spans more than ten thousand years, and contains over a million artefacts documented in paper records covering more than 330 years.

 For information about the full extent of the Ashmolean's collections, from Egyptian mummies to contemporary art, please refer to our curatorial departmental pages.

-We hope you enjoy the new Ashmolean online collection website.
-If you do encounter any bugs, glitches or other problems with the website, please let us know so we can rectify them.
+We hope you enjoy the Ashmolean online collection.
+If you encounter any issues with the website, or have any other comments, please do let us know.